rainbowbreeze/ai_for_community_events/README.md

 ## Conclusion
 GenAI can help a lot in the entire event organization flow.
 As usual, creativity in prompting, iterations and adding specif context and commands will produce the best results.
+There are other tasks, not yet included in this presentation, where LLM could help.
+For example:
+- Create opening notes for the event
+- Generate creativity for the event
+- Generate a wrap-up blogpost about the event (using slides of the content, picture of the attendees)
+- Write a detailed description of the session to upload to YouTube

 Have a great event planning!